 Anecdotal evidence suggests that the number of cars parked illegally or unsafely throughout the corridor on sunny days is already high and continues to grow.
-Inappropriately parked cars regularly block roadways, driveways, and mailboxes and limit sight distance for other drivers.
+Inappropriately parked cars regularly block roadways, driveways and mailboxes and limit sight distance for other drivers.
 To decrease the number of cars attempting to park in the corridor, Mount Rainier National Park has suggested a private shuttle service to transport visitors to and from key locations such as trail heads and the national park entrance.

-Action Lead Organization Partners

-R-1-12 National Park Service - Mount Town of Wilkeson

-Mount Rainier National Park may Rainier National Park

-evaluate business opportunities for

-hiker shuttles in the Carbon River
+-[3] ACTION LEAD ORGANIZATION PARTNERS R-1-13 Mount Rainier National Park may evaluate business opportunities for hiker shuttles in the Carbon River Corridor.
+NPS-MORA Town of Wilkeson

-Corridor